Before you become angry at me for calling you “probably insane” let me give you its definition by Albert Einstein:

-- Content that leaves your reader with specific action steps (usefulness)
+- Leaves your reader with specific action steps (usefulness)

-- Content that teaches something unique, in a unique manner
+- Teaches something unique, in a unique manner

-- Content that you can create with 100% passion (and not out of frustration to publish another blog post)
+- You can create with 100% passion (and not out of frustration to publish another blog post)

 I hope you got the point!